fmrtl73/pxdocs/content/cloud-references/security/kubernetes/shared-secret-model/generating-tokens.md

 ## Generate tokens

-Now you can create a token.
-Notice in the example below that they have set the issuer to match the setting in the Portworx manifest to `portworx.com` as set the value for `-jwt-issuer`.
+You can create a token.
+In the following example, the issuer is set to match the setting in the Portworx manifest to `portworx.com` as set the value for `-jwt-issuer`.
 The example also sets the duration of the token to one year.
-You may want to adjust it to a much shorter duration if you plan on refreshing the token often.
+You can adjust it to a much shorter duration if you plan on refreshing the token often.

 <!-- this isn't really concept information, so much as it's notes to the task, consider moving this information directly to the steps that occur with it. -->